Ivy Tutors Network Logo

 Math work on chalk board

-3. Mistaking roots for solutions
+3. Mistaking Roots for Solutions

 When factoring or using the quadratic formula to solve for the roots of a quadratic polynomial, remember that these options only work if we have an equation of the form ax2+bx+c=0ax^2 + bx + c = 0, and not if the right hand side is a non-zero value.
 Solving for the roots of the quadratic ax2+bx+cax^2 + bx + c gives us the xx-values where this quadratic is equal to zero.
 However, if I had an equation like ax2+bx+cax^2 + bx + c, I should be looking for the xx-values where the left-hand side quadratic is equal to 3, not to zero.
 To fix this, I need to subtract by 3 on both sides to get a quadratic on the left that is equal to zero on the right, and solve for roots from there.